 - Case studies designed to walk you through realistic business scenarios, offering opportunities to test your understanding of HR strategy, compensation, labor relations, employee development, workforce planning, and risk management.

-- Plus everything included in the SPHR/PHR Self Study Course ($47 value): 12 weeks of text/video lessons delivered straight to your inbox.
-These 36 lessons will not only expose you to content you will see on the exam, but they also will help you to stay motivated during the course of your studies–a key reason many people fail to properly prepare.
+- Plus everything included in the SPHR/PHR Self Study Course ($47 value): a wide variety of lessons delivered straight to your inbox.
+These 40+ lessons will not only expose you to content you will see on the exam, but they also will help you to stay motivated during the course of your studies–a key reason many people fail to properly prepare.

 - Please note, just like the SPHR/PHR Self Study Course, this is not meant to be a standalone study resource.
 It is meant to be used in conjunction with another tool (such as HRCP, HR textbooks, etc.) to help you fully prepare for the exam.